paraschas/ce121-a3/README.md

 ============================================================
 This application implements an execution environment in which signals are used to stop, resume, terminate, and get information from spawned child processes.

+integers and times are simple programs to be called by the main application that also handle the signal SIGUSR1.

+integers
+A simple program that prints to stdout the integers from 1 to 128 in ascending order, one every 4 seconds or the number of seconds given as an argument.
+This value must be in the range [1, 32].

+seconds
+A simple program that prints to stdout the current time 128 times, once every 4 seconds or the number of seconds given as an argument.
+This value must be in the range [1, 32].

 course
 ======